Data Access Bill | A “breach of professional secrecy”

 According to the CAI, the bill aims to allow greater circulation of information, without the patient’s clear consent. ” [Le projet de loi] thus infringes the right to respect for private life and professional secrecy”, writes the commission in its brief.

-The day before, it was the Federation of Medical Specialists of Quebec who worried about the effects on professional secrecy and the possible “deterioration” of the doctor-patient relationship.1.
+The day before, it was the Federation of Medical Specialists of Quebec who worried regarding the effects on professional secrecy and the possible “deterioration” of the doctor-patient relationship.1.

-A patient could also revoke their consent, according to the piece of legislation.
+A patient might also revoke their consent, according to the piece of legislation.

 The minister’s explanations did not reassure the president of the CAI, who also argued that “the margin left to the regulations” is too wide and “should not be used to establish rules of law or exceptions to fundamental rights “.